IHE/ITI.PIXm/input/pagecontent/a_issues.md

    - Added IHE Connectathon samples ITI-104
    - Added Security Audit Considerations with AuditEvent profile / resource

+## Issues

+IHE welcomes [New Issues](https://github.com/IHE/ITI.PDQm/issues/new/choose) from the GitHub community.
+For those without GitHub access, issues may be submitted to the [Public Comment form](https://www.ihe.net/resources/public_comment/).

+As issues are submitted they will be managed on the [PDQm GitHub Issues](https://github.com/IHE/ITI.PDQm/issues), where discussion and workarounds may be found.
+These issues, when critical, will be processed using the normal [IHE Change Proposal](https://wiki.ihe.net/index.php/Category:CPs) management and balloting.
+It is important to note that as soon as a Change Proposal is approved, it carries the same weight as a published Implementation Guide (i.e., it is testable at an [IHE Connectathon](https://www.ihe.net/participate/connectathon/) from the time it is approved, even if it will not be integrated until several months later).

 #### List of questions to ask for the public review
 - For the [ITI-104] Patient Identity Feed FHIR it is proposed to use a RESTFul approach, e.g. to use Conditional Create / Update / Delete with the patient domain identifier.
 Please provide feedback during Public Comment if this approach is fine or indicate an alternative:
   Alternative approaches discussed were: